sotnir/NENAH-BIDS/README.md

 A collaborate platform for streamlining a BIDS workflow for the NENAH study, on the linux workstation based at University of Southampton.

 ## Objectives
 This project is to streamline a Brain Imaging Data Structure ([BIDS](https://bids.neuroimaging.io/)) workflow for Neurodevelopmental Trajectories and Neural Correlates in Children with Neonatal Hypoxic-Ischaemic Encephalopathy (NENAH), i.e. to put the NENAH data into a BIDS data structure, for [Quality Assessment](https://mriqc.readthedocs.io/en/latest/) and [customisable preprocessing](https://fmriprep.org/en/stable/), so as to keep track of the data quality continuously and quickly decide on recalls.
-Potentially, NeuroImaging Data Model ([NIDM](https://f1000research.com/documents/8-1329)) can be included for relevant clinical data, e.g. test scores.
+Potentially, NeuroImaging Data Model ([NIDM](http://nidm.nidash.org/)) can be applied to turn BIDS datasets into Semantic-BIDS datasets with relevant clinical data, e.g. test scores.

 ## Tasks
  - Connect to the Soton computer to establish a joint platform for working, where most of the processing will be run